What is Sleep Apnea?

 Central Sleep Apnea (CSA): Central sleep apnea is when a person’s breathing stops during sleep because the brain doesn’t tell the lungs to continue breathing.
 You’ll still experience lower blood oxygen levels and an increased heart rate before your brain awakens you.
 This type of sleep apnea is more common in infants and adults over 60—still far less common than OSA.
 The only foolproof treatment available for CSA is CPAP.

-Complex Sleep Apnea: Complex sleep apnea is a combination of OSA and CSA and can be caused by an overdependence on CPAP.
+Complex Sleep Apnea: Complex sleep apnea combines OSA and CSA and can be caused by an overdependence on CPAP.
 This can only be treated with a CPAP.

 Snoring is also considered sleep-disordered breathing.
-The snoring sound comes from air rushing past sagging tissues in your airway, indicating labored breathing and is a warning sign of sleep apnea.
+The snoring sound comes from air rushing past sagging tissues in your airway, indicating labored breathing and warning signs of sleep apnea.

-Luckily, those who experience obstructive sleep apnea in Austin have treatment options.
-Dr. Nemeth in Austin, TX, can help those with mild to moderate obstructive sleep apnea get the sleep they deserve and lead happy, healthy lives.
+Luckily, those who experience obstructive sleep apnea have options.
+Our team of sleep medicine dentists in Austin, TX, can help those with mild to moderate obstructive sleep apnea get the sleep they deserve and lead happy, healthy lives.

 The Link Between Snoring and Sleep Apnea